Los Cerritos Wetlands: Environment and wildlife

 Los Cerritos Wetlands consists of two functioning marshes (Steamshovel Slough and Zedler Marsh), plus a number of seasonal brackish ponds, all with an abundance of wildlife.
-The wetlands is home to several endangered species, including the Belding's Savannah sparrow, California least tern, California brown pelican, wandering skipper, and the tiger beetle.
-A number of species protected under other acts also inhabit the wetlands, in addition to the many common plants and animals typical of a California coastal salt marsh habitat.
+The Zedler Marsh portion of the wetlands have multiple plant communities: adjacent uplands, coastal sage scrub, alkaline grasslands, willow/mulefat thicket, and salt marsh.
+They are home to several endangered species, including the Belding's Savannah sparrow, California least tern, California brown pelican, wandering skipper, and the tiger beetle.

+The Salicornia pacifica is where the endangered Savannah Sparrow nests, making it an essential plant species.
+In 2010, a survey done by the state of California found that there were hatchlings in Monanthochloe littorali at the Los Cerritos Wetlands.
+To name some other dominant plants there are the Distichilis spicata, Baccharis salicifolia, Frankenia salina, Jaumea carnosa, and Batis Maritima.
+A number of special status species protected under other acts also inhabit the wetlands, like the Centromadia parryi ssp. australis, as well as many common plants and animals typical of a California coastal salt marsh habitat.

 Most of the remaining open space, once a thriving wetlands consisting of tidal salt marshes, lagoons, bays and alkali meadows where the San Gabriel River flows into the Pacific Ocean, is currently privately owned and used for oil operations.
-Rising sea level related to climate change threatens to drown the marsh and wetland forever, exacerbated if levees are removed to allow additional seawater to enter this ecosystem.
-A coalition of public and private entities are working together to protect, purchase, and restore the remaining roughly 500 acres.
+With climate change and its impacts becoming more prevalent, the phenology at Los Cerritos Wetlands has started to become disrupted.
+Rising sea levels related to climate change threatens to drown the marsh and wetland forever.
+This will be exacerbated if levees are removed to allow additional seawater to enter this ecosystem.
+Increased salt water can change the dynamic of the wetlands.
+Overall, every aspect of the marsh can reflect the effects of climate change.
+More than 90% of California wetlands have been destroyed due to urbanization, agriculture, and manipulation of local watersheds.
+Any remaining wetland is considered to be threatened because of all these factors.
+There is a lack of viable wetlands that can support native and migrating fauna.
+This is why a coalition of public and private entities are working together to protect, purchase, and restore the remaining roughly 500 acres.